ashley-ley/airline-data-analysis/README.md

 ## Usage
 Select the city you would like to travel to.
-The dashboard will display flight performance information for the chosen city based on the time of year and local weather conditions.
+The dashboard will display flight performance information for the chosen country and airport based on the time of year and local weather conditions.

 ## Results and Conclusion
-Users can expect to find valuable insights to help them choose their desired destination city to visit based on flight performance and weather conditions.
-Users can select a city and an interactive dashboard will deploy for users to interact with and determine what city is best for them.
-Each city will display a stacked bar graph/multi-line graph with flight status results (canceled/delayed/on-time) for respective city.
-Data will be organized by time of year to determine the best time of year to travel to each city!
+Users can expect to find valuable insights to help them choose their desired destination country and airport to visit based on flight performance and weather conditions.
+Users can select a country and an interactive dashboard will deploy for users to interact with and determine what city is best for them.
+Each airport will display a stacked bar graph/multi-line graph with flight status results (canceled/delayed/on-time) for respective city.
+Data will be organized by time of year to determine the best time of year to travel to each country!

 ## Project Contributors:
 + Isac Ramos: GitHub | LinkedIn